arceryz/raylib-examples/README.md

 ![](Demos/polygon.gif)|![](Demos/triangles.gif)| ...
 Shows how to compute whether a point is inside a **convex** polygon by counting angles. | Shows how to compute the perimeter of a patch of triangles.
 Used in [Mirai](https://github.com/arceryz/Mirai) to turn 3D model faces into polygons.

 This contains many of my smaller raylib projects.
 There are a mix of C/C++.
 The code is not cleaned much.
-Cleaned projects are given a repository of their own (see below).

 If you have questions on them you can always ask.